GitLeeRepo/NodejsNotes/NodejNotes.md

 * You can use `npm init` to create this file for you.

+## Live Server Module

+* Useful for creating a live http server for a particular project directory.
+This is useful for example when you want to test AJAX calls using a local file system file, since security restraints don't allow you to use the local file system

+* To install

+`npm install -g live-server` - installs it globally

+* To run, type this in your project directory

+`live-server` - will run the server on port 8080

+* For more advanced configuration options refer to the [GitHub repository](https://github.com/tapio/live-server) for this module.

+* Note that you can dynamically make changes to your project files without having to restart the server.

 # Creating REST APIs

 * Node is used extensively for creating REST APIs